HonoluluHenk/statemachine/README.md

-2. Define an interface containing all possible actions/transitions as `default` methods that only throw `ActionDeniedException`
+2. Define an interface containing all possible actions as `default` methods that only throw `ActionDeniedException`

     ```java
     import ch.christophlinder.statemachine.ActionDeniedException;